trow/LivingClara/README.md

 ## What This Mod Is
 This mod modifies Ratatoskr and BCaesar's *[Mazzy MegaMod](https://github.com/Ratatoskr589/All-Things-Mazzy)*.
-It removes the sexual content from the original mod, retaining only 3 part:
+It removes some excessively explicit and sexual content from the original mod, retaining only 2 part:
 • Keepable Clara NPC
 • Darkside Anomen

 **Part 1: Keepable Clara NPC**
 Clara no longer disappears shortly after recruitment at the Copper Coronet.
-The end of Hexxat's introductory quest have reworked ,It allowing you to **kill Hexxat to keep Clara**.
+The end of Hexxat's introductory quest have reworked ,It allowing you to **destroy Hexxat to keep Clara**.
 Clara is a Female Human Lawful Evil Thief **with the ability to change her kit type at will**.
 Though initially weak, she levels up quickly, gaining stats and abilities through party banter.
 You may also summon Clara when starting a new *Throne of Bhaal* game.

 Living Clara also includes an soundset for Clara from *Mazzy MegaMod* (details below).